Bicycle Tours & Trips in Italy

 Cycle Cilento & the Amalfi Coast

-Simon, traveled in October
+Caroline, traveled in November

 The Italian coastline beckons cyclists on quality bikes, following routes from Marina di Camerota to San Giovanni a Piro.
 The Mingardo Canyon climb and famous Amalfi Coast road await.
 Charming stays at Hotel Santa Caterina in Palinuro complement swimming and local cuisine.

-Duration 8 days Destinations Palinuro, Camerota, San Giovanni A Piro, Pisciotta, Ascea, Casal Velino, Acciaroli, Castellabate, Agropoli, PaestumSee all destinations Age Range Ages 16+ Physical Rating Moderate Distance 103 mi Operator Exodus Adventure Travels From
+Duration 8 days Destinations Palinuro, Camerota, San Giovanni A Piro, Pisciotta, Ascea, Casal Velino, Acciaroli, Castellabate, Agropoli, PaestumSee all destinations Age Range Ages 16+ Physical Rating Moderate Distance 103 mi Operator Exodus Adventure Travels From $3,373

 Bike Across Tuscany - Guided

-Kevin, traveled in April
+Frank, traveled in August

 Tuscan backroads stretch 285km from Lucca to Florence, with daily rides of 35-68km.
 Premium bikes tackle challenging routes through Chianti wine country.
 The route includes Pisa's Leaning Tower, Siena's medieval center, and stays at authentic agriturismos.